MSTP Professional Development

 Students participate in a weekly journal club designed to bridge basic science and translational research with clinical practice.
 Student leaders choose journal articles for use as case studies on a given topic and engage in lively discussions.
 The course provides valuable experience to students in critiquing papers, discussing the scientific questions being addressed, and learning how to take all the data gathered and deliver a clear narrative.
 The fall semester course curriculum often focuses on different lab techniques, and incorporates MSTP graduate student co-presenters knowledgeable on the different methods.
 The spring semester course curriculum typically expands upon topics in the concurrent medical school curriculum.

 Summer Forum on Clinical & Translational Research

 This course is a student favorite!
 It is a weekly forum created in partnership with our institutional CTSA and is centered on translational research.
 The forum is historically divided into three modules: Designing Research, Conducting Research, and Interpreting Research.
 The final module focuses on quantitative methods.
 Some semesters instead focus on "hot topics" in research and medicine (ex: "COVID & Fast Track Publishing," "Telehealth," "Genome Editing & Gene Therapy in Practice," "Organoids & Clinical Practice," etc.), and incorporate different faculty co-presenters who are knowledgeable on each topic.

 Interactions with Prominent Physicians and Scientists Series

 While seminars and course work are important components of MD/PhD training, it is crucial that students also directly interact with prominent figures in research and medicine.
-The Cincinnati MSTP connects students with dynamic leaders through distinguished guest lecturers and small-group meetings.
-Meetings facilitate discussion of the career paths and experiences of prominent physician scientists, and provide opportunities for students to receive guidance in their individual training and career planning.
+The UC MSTP connects students with dynamic leaders through distinguished guest lecturers and small-group meetings.
+Meetings facilitate discussion on the career paths and experiences of prominent physician scientists, and provide opportunities for students to receive guidance in their individual training and career planning.